DanielLMiranda/DanielLMiranda/README.md

 ### About me

 - 🧔🏽 I'm 20 years old, brazilian living in São Paulo
-- 🌱 I’m currently taking a Full Stack Development course at [Trybe](https://www.betrybe.com/)
+- 🌱 I’m currently taking a React, React Native and NodeJS course at [Rocketseat](https://rocketseat.com.br/) called Ignite
+- 🎓 I graduated as a software developer at [Trybe](https://www.betrybe.com/) in March 2021
 - 👯 I’m looking for job oportunities as a software developer
-- 🥅 2021 Goals: Complete the three courses I'm enrolled in: [Trybe](https://www.betrybe.com/) | [Origamid](https://www.origamid.com/) | [Rocketseat](https://rocketseat.com.br/)
+- 🥅 2021 Goals: Complete Ignite at [Rocketseat](https://rocketseat.com.br/) and additional front-end courses at [Origamid](https://www.origamid.com/) |
 - 📚 Always trying to improve my programming and english skills
-- ⚡ I love technology and video games, and also very interested in economics and geopolitics
+- ⚡ I love technology and video games, and also very interested in economics, cryptocoins and geopolitics

 ### Languages and Tools